sahej-dev/chip8-emulator/README.md

 - Run `./<downloaded-file-name>.o` to start the emulator
   - Again, for example. if you downloaded the `macos_m1.o` file then run `./macos_m1.o`

-These binaries have the space invadors rom loading using the default settings.
+These binaries have the space Invaders rom loading using the default settings.
 If you want to customize the emulator's screen size, or colors then you would need to build from source (see [customization](#customizations) below).

 ### Bulding from Source